larva440/thebuggyos/README.md

 ## Usage

 "The Buggy OS" is meant for educational purposes and serves as a simple example of using `cli` and `hlt` instructions in assembly language.
+It's also a nostalgic trip down memory lane for me!

+## Bootloader

+We've included a simple bootloader (`bootloader.asm`) that loads "The Buggy OS" into memory and then jumps to its entry point.
+You can use this bootloader to create a bootable image.

+### How to Use the Bootloader

+1. Assemble the bootloader code (`bootloader.asm`) separately.
+2. Combine the bootloader binary and "The Buggy OS" binary to create a bootable image.
+3. Load and run the bootable image on an x86-based system or emulator.

 ## Contributing